 - Employees may not be forced into the PAR program.
-Based on information and guidance given to them at an intake meeting by a PGC, they would decide whether or not to participate in PAR. - If an administrator/supervisor refers an employee to PIP as a result of a formal evaluation or a documented history of underperformance and the recommendation of the PGC is that, based on the evidence, the employee does in fact meet competency and neither PAR nor Special Evaluation is needed, the administrator/supervisor may present additional data to the PAR Panel in support of their contention.
-Final decisions rest with the PAR Panel.
-Under these circumstances, if the decision of the PAR Panel is upheld, the employee's evaluation would be revised to reflect that the Recommendations for Next Steps overall rating is changed to "Meets All Core Competencies."
+Based on information and guidance given to them at intake meetings by the PGC, they decide whether or not to participate in PAR. - If an administrator/supervisor refers an employee to PIP as a result of a formal evaluation or a documented history of underperformance and the recommendation of the PGC is that, based on the evidence, the employee does in fact meet competency and neither PAR nor Special Evaluation is needed, the administrator/supervisor may present additional data to the PAR Panel in support of their contention.
+Final decisions rest with the PGC/PAR pair/triad.
+If they determine the referral is not warranted, the employee's evaluation would be revised to reflect that the final rating is changed to "Meets All Core Competencies." - Once an employee has gone through the PAR program, if they feel improperly assessed and that a judgment of not meeting competency by the PGC is not appropriate, the employee may present data to support their contention to the PAR Panel.
+The decision of the PAR Panel is final, pending the superintendent's or designee's approval.

-- Once an employee has gone through the PAR program, if they feel improperly assessed and that a judgment of not meeting competency by the PGC is not appropriate, the employee may present data to support their contention to the PAR Panel.
-The decision of the PAR Panel is final, pending the superintendent's approval. - At the three- or six-month review, if the PAR Panel determines that an employee has met core competencies and recommends that the employee return to their professional growth cycle and the superintendent overturns that determination, the employee may file a grievance.
-This is the only circumstance under which an employee who has opted for PAR may file a grievance. - A memorandum will be placed in the employee's personnel file to reflect successful completion of PAR.
+- At the three- or six-month review, if the PAR Panel determines that an employee has met core competencies and recommends that the employee return to their professional growth cycle and the superintendent or designee overturns that determination, the employee may file a grievance.
+This is the only circumstance under which an employee who has opted for PAR may file a grievance. - A memorandum will be placed in the employee's personnel file to reflect either successful completion of PAR or a recommendation of termination.